Prominent Ear Surgical Correction for Severe Deformity (Otoplasty)

 It is Not a “simple beauty treatment”

-Otoplasty is generally a common procedure, Like any other procedures,there will have risks and complications associated with this procedure:
+Otoplasty is generally a standard procedure.
+Like any other procedure, there will be risks and complications associated with this procedure:

 Common risks and complications:

-Bruising, swelling, visible scaring/keloid, pain, treatment area infection, asymmetry of the ears due to an over correction, loosening of sutures used to reposition the ear, poor wound healing.
+Bruising, swelling, bleeding, visible scarring/keloid, pain, treatment area infection, asymmetry of the ears due to an overcorrection, loosening of sutures used to reposition the ear, and poor wound healing.

 Rare risks and complications:

-Anaesthetic anaphylaxis reaction: rashes, difficulty breathing, cardia arrest.
+Anaesthetic anaphylaxis reaction: rashes, difficulty breathing, cardiac arrest.

 Get In Touch With UsRequest us an appointment.
 Send us your questions?